markbattistella/FormLogger/README.md

 </div>

 `FormLogger` is a drop-in SwiftUI-compatible manager for logging bugs, feature requests, and feedback - with flexible support for custom UI and backends.
 You can roll your own interface while leveraging the powerful `FormManager`.
-It’s designed to integrate with lightweight backends (like a Cloudflare Worker) that push issues to GitHub via their API.
+It's designed to integrate with lightweight backends (like a Cloudflare Worker) that push issues to GitHub via their API.

 ## Features